NE137/Zipties/README.md

 * Everybody can release others using cutters.
 * Everybody can escape zipties by tapping SNEAK button while tied up.
 (It's a very small chance of success though)
 * Prisoners are given Weakness when they're tied and removed of weakness when they are released.
+* You can only restrain 1 person at a time.
+* You can leave people on the floor by shift and right clicking them while holding an item, and pick them back up by shift and right clicking again!